robertwenquan/GettingAndCleaningDataCourseProject/README.md

 ##### Check the result
 Once finished running with a bunch of output messages you will find 'clean-data.txt' under getwd() directory

+The first line of this result file is the header with column names The remaining 180 lines are the 180 data observations